Neutrino oscillation: Theory

 Neutrino oscillation arises from mixing between the flavor and mass eigenstates of neutrinos.
 That is, the three neutrino states that interact with the charged leptons in weak interactions are each a different superposition of the three (propagating) neutrino states of definite mass.
-Neutrinos are emitted and absorbed in weak processes in flavor eigenstates but travel as mass eigenstates.
+Neutrinos are produced and detected in weak interactions as flavour eigenstates but propagate as coherent superpositions of mass eigenstates.

 As a neutrino superposition propagates through space, the quantum mechanical phases of the three neutrino mass states advance at slightly different rates, due to the slight differences in their respective masses.
 This results in a changing superposition mixture of mass eigenstates as the neutrino travels; but a different mixture of mass eigenstates corresponds to a different mixture of flavor states.
-So a neutrino born as, say, an electron neutrino will be some mixture of electron, mu, and tau neutrino after traveling some distance.
+For example, a neutrino born as an electron neutrino will be some mixture of electron, mu, and tau neutrino after traveling some distance.
 Since the quantum mechanical phase advances in a periodic fashion, after some distance the state will nearly return to the original mixture, and the neutrino will be again mostly electron neutrino.
 The electron flavor content of the neutrino will then continue to oscillate – as long as the quantum mechanical state maintains coherence.
 Since mass differences between neutrino flavors are small in comparison with long coherence lengths for neutrino oscillations, this microscopic quantum effect becomes observable over macroscopic distances.